Primary Education English Co-Teacher

 Learn more about the Volunteer experience in Rwanda: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-It is also possible to accept couples working across sectors (Peace Corps Rwanda's health and education projects), in which one Volunteer will work at a Community Health Center and another Volunteer will work at a nearby primary or secondary school or a Teacher Training College.
+It is also possible to accept couples working across sectors (Peace Corps Rwanda's health and education projects), in which one Volunteer will work at a Community Health Center and another Volunteer will work at a primary or secondary school or a Teacher Training College.

 In all cases, while couples are warmly welcome, each partner will work in their own position and be supervised and supported as an individual Volunteer.
-It is important that couples realize and accept that they may have different work and/or training schedules.
+It is important that you realize and accept that you may have different work and/or training schedules.
 In-service trainings and other events may mean that you are away from site for a week or more while your partner stays at site.
 Requests to travel or miss work in order to accompany a partner cannot be accommodated, just as they are not approved for single Volunteers.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.